aessing/minecraft-bedrock-container/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help to improve the project
 title: ''
 labels: 'bug'
 assignees: '@aessing'